mxagar/satellite_image_water_vectorizer/README.md

 # Water Body Vectorization in Satellite Images

-In this mini-project, two scenes captured by the Sentinel 2 satellite are processed to end up with vectorized water bodies contained in them.
-The data for each scene consists of the usual 13 raster bands as well as a Region of Interest (ROI) and a set of target points; each ROI contains the water bodies to vectorize and the points are contained in the water bodies.
+In this mini-project, two scenes captured by the Sentinel 2 satellite are processed to end up with vectorized water bodies contained in them (the lakes of [Chiemsee](https://en.wikipedia.org/wiki/Chiemsee), [Ammersee](https://en.wikipedia.org/wiki/Ammersee) and [Starnbergersee](https://de.wikipedia.org/wiki/Starnberger_See)).
+The data for each scene consists of the usual 13 raster bands as well as a Region of Interest (ROI) and a set of target points; each ROI contains the water bodies to vectorize and the points are inside in the water bodies.
 The vectorization is performed following these steps:

 1. Crop all the bands in each scene to their associated ROI.
 2. Compute the NDVI and NDWI maps of the cropped bands.